HIFIMAN HE 400i Planar Magnetic Headphones

 Many planar magnetic headphones require a certain amount of ‘burn-in’ time.
 On average, after you’ve played around 50+ hours of audio through your cans – the sound of the playback starts to change.

 After the initial burn-in period (that varies by model), the headphones start performing as they were intended to.
-The HE 400i do not require very much burn-in time (if any at all).
+The HE 400i does not require very much burn-in time (if any at all).

 If this will be your first experience with planar magnetic cans, allowing your ears to adjust to the neutral response is the main adjustment that will take place.
 Even after around 250 hours of use, the neutral response remains almost identical to the way they sounded right out of the box.
 Now let’s take a detailed look at their sonic performance.